List of Egged bus routes in Israel

 Each bus line is classified by Egged as 'Regular' (measef), 'Express' or 'Direct' (yashir).
 The word measef literally means collecting, i.e. the bus either enters each town it passes, or stops at almost every intersection along its route, which usually makes it very slow compared to express buses.
 Express and direct buses are usually on long-distance routes and might travel at certain sections along the same stretch as other bus routes, but they do not stop at each intersection.
 On top of that, an express/direct bus is not obligated to pick up short-distance passengers and the driver cannot sell a ticket for a short ride along his route.
-The express/direct lines are not usually pure non-stop routes, but might have a minimal amount of stops while leaving and entering the different cities.
+The express/direct lines are not usually pure non-stop routes, but might have a minimal number of stops while leaving and entering the different cities.
 All internal city buses are considered regular/collecting.

 Many if not most of Egged's intercity bus lines originate or end in a central bus station/terminal (CBS/CBT).
 Tel Aviv Central Bus Station is the largest terminal in Israel, and some say the largest in the world.

 As previously mentioned, some intercity lines in rural areas are numbered below 100.
 Those lines are included in the "internal" sections for the large city that they begin or end in.
 When the bus enters a new municipality, the name of the municipality is bolded.

 Some lines may have one or more 'alternative routes' (halufa, lit. 'alternative'), in which one or few trips a day will follow a slightly different route instead of the usual one.